17 September 2012 (Updated 11.25am)

 I believe the time has come to tell the body’s chairman Lord Turner (pictured above) that we’re no longer prepared to tolerate its “three monkeys” approach to regulating the banking sector or its kneejerk attempts to sweep the crimes and misdemeanours of banks and bankers that it failed to regulate during its “captured” years under the carpet.

-As the so-called HBOS whistleblower Paul Moore and others have made clear, we are never going to get to the bottom of the UK banking failures if the FSA — a 100% conflicted regulator given its complicity in every UK banking failure, and given the fact that the former HBOS chief executive Crosby was on its board from January 2004 until February 2009 — has anything to do with it.
+As the so-called HBOS whistleblower Paul Moore and others have made clear, we’re never going to get to the bottom of the UK banking failures if the FSA — a 100% conflicted regulator given its complicity in every single UK banking failure, and given the fact that the former HBOS chief executive Crosby was on its board from January 2004 until February 2009 — has anything to do with it.

 We need an independent, judge-led public inquiry.
 The inquiry must examine and bring out all the key public policy points — including the failures of the bank’s boards, audit committees, other corporate governance and risk management structures, auditors (especially Deloitte, KPMG and PWC), the FSA, the Bank of England, H.M.
 Treasury (which is was also largely “captured” by the investment banking industry under New Labour) and the British Government.
 Only then will these tawdry cover-ups and attempted whitewashes stop.